 - Use a different pillow or change sleeping positions.

 - Practice good posture when reading, working, or doing other activities.

 - Exercise and stretch your back, neck, and shoulders often when typing, working on computers, or doing other close-up work.

 - Get more vigorous exercise.
-This is exercise that gets your heart beating fast.
+This is an exercise that gets your heart beating fast.
 (Check with your provider about what kind of exercise is best for you.)

 - Have your eyes checked.
 If you have glasses, use them.

 - Learn and practice stress management.
 Some people find relaxation exercises or meditation helpful.